tensorflow/tensorflow/tensorflow/examples/android/README.md

 which may be built separately if you want a standalone library to drop into your existing application.

-A device running Android 5.0 (API 21) or higher is required to run the demo.
+A device running Android 5.0 (API 21) or higher is required to run the demo due to the use of the camera2 API, although the native libraries themselves can run on API >= 14 devices.

 ## Current samples: